Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Yuriy Seleznev, Shutterstock

-Some cats aren’t shy about their needs.
-So if your cat is meowing at you or lying across your laptop, you have one of the less subtle cats living in your house.
+Some cats are not shy about their needs.
+So, if your cat is meowing at you or lying across your laptop, you have one of the less subtle cats living in your house.

-This needy behavior can be annoying, especially if you’re in the middle of something.
-But there is a reason behind your cat’s persistence.
-If you have an indoor cat, it might be worth investing in its environment.
+This needy behavior can be annoying, especially if you are in the middle of something.
+But there’s a reason behind your cat’s persistence.
+If you have an indoor cat, it might be worth investing in their environment.

 Get a cat tree, a tunnel, or a perch to spice up your home.
 Scheduled playtimes are also great and give your pet the attention they crave.
-This means you can do whatever you need to in peace, and your cat also gets what it wants!
+This means you can do whatever you need to in peace, and your cat also gets what they want!

 2. Piling on the Pounds